denis-berthier/Sudoku-classif/README.md

 #### More impossible patterns
-Some time after the discovery of the tridagon, "eleven" found more 3-digit impossible patterns, indeed 630 of them in two bands (or two stacks).
+Some time after the discovery of the tridagon pattern, "eleven" found more 3-digit impossible patterns, indeed 630 of them in two bands (or two stacks).
 They were originally announced here: http://forum.enjoysudoku.com/chromatic-patterns-t39885-71.html. <br>
 As I wanted to see if and how such a large number of patterns could be used in practice, I wrote a rule generator that could transform each pattern into a CSP-Rule rule that asserts a corresponding OR-relation.<br>
 By analysing how useful such rules were when combined with OR-chains, I found 4 small subsets of patterns that had almost the same resolution power as the full set of 630; they are named Select1, Select2,...<br>

-#### What is there in this repository?
+#### What is there in this folder?
 All the files mentioned below have 158,276 lines.<br>
-The files with names nort mentioned in section 1.2 contain the classifications of these puzzles wrt to the corresponding sets of resolution rules:
+The files with names not mentioned in section 1.2 contain the classifications of these puzzles wrt to the corresponding sets of resolution rules:
 * "Trid-OR5W-levels.txt" contains  the classifications wrt SFin + W + Trid-OR5W;
 * "Trid-OR5gW-levels.txt" contains  the classifications wrt SFin + gW + Trid-OR5gW;
 * "Select1-OR5W-levels.txt" contains  the classifications wrt SFin + W + (Trid+Select1)-OR5W;
-* "Select2-OR5W-levels.txt" contains  the classifications wrt SFin + W + Trid+Select2)-OR5W.<br>
+* "Select2-OR5W-levels.txt" contains  the classifications wrt SFin + W + (Trid+Select2)-OR5W.<br>

 Comparison of ratings in the above files can be done within SudoRules, using e.g. one of the functions "compare-levels-in-\<k\>-files" (where \<k\>=2, 3 or 4).<br>
 Details about the meaning of all this can be found in the last two chapters of [UMRN].<br>